 (January 2011): Source code and gene-by-gene results from our gene expression heritability paper “Single-tissue and cross-tissue heritability of gene expression via identity-by-descent in related or unrelated individuals” (Price et al. 2011) can be downloaded here.

-NEW!
-(December 2012): SNPweights version 1.0 can be downloaded here.
-SNPweights is a software package for inferring genome-wide genetic ancestry using SNP weights precomputed from large external reference panels (Chen et al. submitted).
+(January 2014): SNPweights version 2.0 can be downloaded here.
+Changes to version 2.0 include new SNP weights for Native American reference samples, a new format for SNP weights files, and new software for users to derive SNP weights using their own reference samples.
+SNPweights is a software package for inferring genome-wide genetic ancestry using SNP weights precomputed from large external reference panels (Chen et al. 2013 Bioinformatics).
 SNP weights for European and West African ancestral populations can be downloaded here.
 SNP weights for European, West African and East Asian ancestral populations can be downloaded here.
+SNP weights for European, West African, East Asian and Native American ancestral populations can be downloaded here.
 SNP weights for NW, SE and AJ ancestral populations of European Americans can be downloaded here.